beccabeastly/ML_trading_bot/README.md

 # Machine Learning Trading Algorithm
- In this program I used ML models (SVC and LogisticRegression) in order find the best accuracy for predicting the best trading stategies.
+ In this program I used ML models (SMA and LogisticRegression) in order find the best accuracy for predicting the best trading stategies.

 ---
 # Technologies